nxadm/certmin/cmd/certmin/README.md

   --inter     | -i  : intermediate certificate file(s).
   --sort      | -s  : sort the certificates and chains from leaf to root.
   --rsort     | -z  : sort the certificates and chains from root to leaf.
+  --once      | -o  : if within a location several certificates share an
+                      intermediate/root, don't show certificates more than
+                      once to visually complete the chain.
+If "rsort" not given it enables "sort".
   --keep      | -k  : write the requested certificates and chains to files
                       as PKCS1 PEM files (converting if necessary).
   --no-colour | -c  : don't colourise the output.